jordigoyanes/BitBlocks/README.md

 I recommend you to use the collected funds to pay for the expensive server costs, but you can make it circulate to wherever you want.

 ## Land Market
+Players can buy land with their bitcoin wallet.
+Claimed land will be protected from griefing.
+Players can abandon the land.
+They can also grant building permission to friends they trust (co-owner) but only the original owner can kick.
+It's works by placing a sing on the chunk you want, and typing betwen # characters your desired land name, like #My mansion# and you can use the 4 lines of the sign.
+Land name is changable.
 ![Screenshot](https://i.imgur.com/NT9oPL6.png)
 Land Market comes from the **LandProtect repository**.
 Read the [README](https://github.com/jordigoyanes/LandProtect/blob/master/README.md) to learn how to use it.
 You can also [watch this animated GIF](https://imgur.com/LEMJcMe).

 ## Built on ScriptCraft
 Scriptcraft is a java minecraft plugin to bridge our javascript with the Bukkit API. **All the player data is stored in a JSON database that comes with ScriptCraft**.
 It is called serverdb.json and will be stored in the server's root folder.